 Most establishments want someone who has first-hand experience working with customers, making drinks, managing a bar, and taking care of guests.
 But that doesn't mean that going to school is a waste of time and money.
 There are many skills, recipes, and techniques you'll discover that you might not have been able to acquire otherwise.
 These include:

 - Different types of alcoholic drinks and mixology principles

 - Cleaning protocol and procedures

 - Earning higher tips

 - Essential bartender lingo and drink recipes

 According to the Bureau of Labor Statistics, the average bartender earns a base salary of $23,680 per year (2019).
 Tips can vary from $100 to over $400 a night, depending on where you work.
-So, someone earning $11 an hour as a base pay but makes an average of $10 an hour in tips is actually earning $22 an hour.
+Someone earning $11 an hour as a base pay but making average of $10 an hour in tips is actually earning $22 an hour.
 This could drastically increase your salary if you are employed in a busy venue with good customers.